 Yet the FAA and the AAM industry have not demonstrated an actual need for AAM beyond its limited role as an electric powered replacement for helicopters in emergency applications.
 Transporting a select few during and after the Olympics does not demonstrate need.
-This is a vanity project from the Garcetti administration that was promoted by the then Mayor without any input from the communities which will be impacted.
-We are hopeful that Mayor Bass and the City Council are more respectful of their constituents and will undertake the necessary due diligence before advancing this ill conceived, pre-mature roll-out of AAM in the City of Los Angeles by 2025.
+We are hopeful that Mayor Bass and the City Council are respectful of their constituents and will undertake the necessary due diligence before advancing this, pre-mature roll-out of AAM in the City of Los Angeles by 2025.